-This was Northwestern University's fourth year hosting YIP for at-risk boys from Evanston and local metropolitan areas with the goal to help reduce youth violence, develop life skills, and provide access to one of the nation's premier universities.
-The 55 local at-risk boys were in the sixth, seventh and eighth grade from North Lawn Dale, South Side, and Evanston took part in a two-week studentathlete program that replicates the complete academic and athletic day-to-day experience of a Northwestern University student-athlete.
+This was the University of Utah's second year hosting YIP for at-risk boys from the Salt Lake City Valley to help reduce youth violence, develop life skills, and provide access to one of the nation's premier universities.
+The 102 local at-risk boys were in the sixth, seventh and eighth grade took part in a two-week student-athlete program that replicates the complete academic and athletic day-to-day experience of a University of Utah student-athlete.
+The program hired current student-athletes, staff members, and partnered with the U.S. Marines.

-The 16 student-athletes from the current Northwestern football team served as coaches and mentors for the participants.
-The football plan was developed by the Northwestern football coaching staff, and through it all, the students were taught to lead and follow principles that are effective on the field, in the classroom, and in life.
+The 21 student-athletes from the current Utah football team served as coaches and mentors for the participants.
+The football plan was developed by the Utah football coaching staff, and through it all, the students were taught to lead and follow principles that are effective on the field, in the classroom, and in life.
+The YIP participants learned essential life skills on non-violent conflict resolution, bullying, self-confidence and courage in decision making.